mttcrn/polimi-CSE-notes/Advanced Operating Systems - Theory.md

 ## The real-time patch - PREEMPT-RT
 In the **PREEMPT-RT patched kernel**, critical sections and interrupt handlers become preemptible.
 This ensures that critical sections do not monopolize the CPU.

-**Threaded interrupt handlers** are kernel thread scheduled with `SCHED_FIFO`policy, which operates at a real-time priority level of 50.
+Interrupt handlers becomes **threaded interrupt handlers**, which are kernel thread scheduled with `SCHED_FIFO`policy, which operates at a real-time priority level of 50.
 For real-time threads that must avoid interruption, set their `SCHED_FIFO` priority to a value higher than 50.

 The HW interrupt handler is designed to perform minimal tasks: it must activate the kernel thread responsible for processing the interrupt reducing the time the system spends in the interrupt context, thus improving response time.
+# Linux Synchronization

-Synchronization mechanism in PREEMPT-RT context:
+Synchronization mechanism are:
 - **Mutexes** & **semaphores**: used in process context for mutual exclusion.
 - **Spinlocks**: used in interrupt handlers and atomic context to protect shared kernel data structures without sleeping.
 - **Read-write locks**: used when we have frequent read operations and fewer writes.
 - **Seqlocks**: used in situations with high read concurrency and infrequent writes, allowing readers to access data without blocking.
-# Linux Synchronization
 ## Locking
 ### Sleeping locks
 Sleeping locks, also called semaphores, when a task operating inside the kernel tries to acquire the lock which is unavailable, the semaphore place the task on a waitqueue putting it to sleep.